angular/angular/aio/content/guide/styleguide.md

-**Do** create an route for all distinct features in an application;
+**Do** create a route for all distinct features in an application.
-for example, the `crisis-center-routing.module.ts`  helps navitagate through the different views in that feature.
+For example, the `crisis-center-routing.module.ts`  helps navigate through the different views in that feature.

 </div>